Individual Therapy

 Is therapy at CAPS really free?

-Yes, our counseling services are free of charge for full-time students.
+Yes, our counseling services are free of charge for BYU students of three-quarter-time status and above.
 If you happen to need psychological testing (rare), there may be a small charge for scoring the tests; however, you will be informed of any such charges prior to your taking any tests.

 Scope of Services & Referrals Outside of CAPS